 - Measuring average and/or maximum transaction response times for end users.

 Measuring & Monitoring IT Service Levels

 ip-label’s end-user monitoring tools make it possible to model the representative transactions of the service to monitor from a variety of locations.
 The statuses of scenarios which our active agents run make it possible to infer the general status of the service.
-This “real time” supervision, combined with the calculation of indicators and the generation of alarms, facilitates the setup of Service Level Management policies.
+This “real time” supervision, combined with the calculation of metrics and the generation of alarms, facilitates the setup of Service Level Management policies.

-Cloud Computing, SLA and Application Monitoring
+Cloud Computing, SLA and Monitoring Performance

 Want to know more about SLA best practices?